What impact could you make?

 Things you may not know about life sciences

-There are more than 750 life science companies operating across Scotland.
+There are more than 750 life sciences organisations operating across Scotland, ranging from large multinational industry to local Scottish-owned companies.

 Source: Life Sciences in Scotland